tldr-pages/tldr/pages/common/fold.md

 # fold

-> Wraps each line in an input file to fit a specified width.
+> Wraps each line in an input file to fit a specified width and prints it to standard output.

 - Wrap each line to default width (80 characters):